 Subtraction Using Base Ten Materials

 The number 2.4 is represented using base ten materials.
 When we try to use the separating strategy to perform the subtraction, we realize that there are only 4 tenths on the mat and we need to take away 6 tenths.
-In this case, we separate 1 unit into 10 tenths.
+In this case, we separate 1 one or rod into 10 tenths.
 We then remove the equivalent of the number 1.6.

 The difference between the two numbers, 0.8, remains on the mat.